The Beginner’s Guide to SIBO: Antibiotics and Diet Recommendations

 • Gastrointestinal infections: Such as post-infectious IBS (Irritable Bowel Syndrome)

-• Chronic use of antacids: Long-term antacid use (such as omeprazole) reduces acid production in the stomach.
+• Chronic use of antacids: Long-term antacid use reduces acid production in the stomach.
 Consistently low levels of stomach acid can lead to bacterial overgrowth in the stomach and small intestine (3, 4).

 • Immunodeficiency Syndrome: Disorders that can suppress our immune system – such as AIDS and IgA antibody deficiency – provide an ideal environment for harmful bacteria to thrive (5).